MP3 Audio Clip ( 11 min 47 sec )

 143:34:32 Young: I think you're right, Charlie.

-[John landed near CB.1/80.6 and a LM bearing/range of 350/0.3 would put them near BZ.6/80.9.
-They are probably passing Double Spot, rather than WC, which is at BX.8/79.9.]143:34:35 Duke: Okay.
+[John landed near CB.1/80.5 and a LM bearing/range of 350/0.3 would put them near BZ.6/80.8.
+They are probably passing northern Double Spot, rather than WC.
+The latter is at BX.8/79.9.
+Charlie's next picture is AS16-110-17876.
+The relevant portion of the traverse map includes the locations of 17870-79.]143:34:35 Duke: Okay.
 The largest blocks we see are a meter.
 The regolith seems to be loosely compacted, much like the regolith over at the...which is characteristic of all of the Cayley here.
 Most of the rocks are angular to subrounded.

 143:34:59 England: Okay.
 Do you feel you're still in that ray?